kibetstephanie/kibetstephanie/README.md

 - 👋 Hi, I’m @kibetstephanie
-- 👀 I’m interested in Android Development
+- 👀 I’m interested in Cloud Computing
-- 🌱 I’m currently learning Kotlin
+- 🌱 I’m currently learning DevOps stuff
-- 💞️ I’m looking to collaborate on Android projects
+- 💞️ I’m looking to collaborate on Cloud Computing

 <!---
 kibetstephanie/kibetstephanie is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.